InstallCluster

 QUIC Mode

 By default, the Cluster uses WireGuard for tunneling.
-Moreover, Octelium currently supports a very experimental QUIC-based tunneling mode.
+Moreover, Octelium currently supports an experimental QUIC-based tunneling mode.
 Using this QUIC-based mode is currently not recommended in production.
 You can enable the UIC mode in the Bootstrap config file as shown here.

 Octelium and Octelium logo are trademarks of Octelium Labs, LLC.